unbeatenfiddle/soda_scrape/README.md

 ## Configuration
 - **Scraper Script**:
   - `num_pages_to_scrape`: Number of pages to scrape.
   - `int_soda_id`: Initial soda ID for scraping.
+Safeway.com uses a sequential system for numbers their sodas.
+By default this value is set to the lowest number that represents a soda that I could find.
 - **Analyzer Script**:
   - Modify the `plt.rcParams` and `colors` variables to change the visual appearance of the bar chart.

 ## Notes
 - The scraper is configured for Safeway's website structure as of the latest update.
 Changes to the website may require script modifications.
 - Use the scraper responsibly to avoid server overload or potential IP blocking.
+The scraper does contain random sleep periods to protect the service from automatic server blocking.
 - The analyzer script assumes the data format provided by the scraper.
 Changes in the scraper's output format may require updates in the analyzer.

-## License
-[Specify the license here, if applicable]

-## Contact
-[Your Contact Information]

----

-This README now includes details about both the Soda Data Scraper and the Soda Data Analyzer, providing a complete guide for users to understand, install, and use both components of the project.
-Modify as needed to suit your project's specifics or additional features.